TULiberalArts/12.-Gender-Sexuality-and-Women-s-Studies/pages/undergradaute.md

 ## Gender, Sexuality and Women's Studies Certificate of Specialization

 The Certificate of Specialization is designed for students outside the College of Liberal Arts who want to pursue a Gender, Sexuality, and Women's Studies-oriented career.
 Four courses are required for the certificate: Intro to Women's Studies (1096), Field Work (4389), and 2 electives, at least one of which must be at the upper level.

-Temple also has a [specialized certificate](http://www.rrc.edu/kolot/academics/jewish-womens-studies-certificate) in Jewish Women's Studies that is administered jointly with the Reconstructionist Rabbinical College and Kolot, its Center for Jewish Women's and Gender Studies.

 ## Academic Offerings